 If you haven’t done any preparation, you won’t excel in your exam!

-What I’m trying to say is the technique of focusing and diffusing only works when you have some information regarding the problem you are trying to solve.
+I’m trying to say that the technique of focusing and diffusing only works when you have some information regarding the problem you are trying to solve.

 A little relaxation of mind won’t magically make you an expert in that subject.